PasinduRashmika/Essential-Service-Vaccinated-Drivrs-Identification-System/README.md

      - [x] Cancel permits
 ## We hope to develop the system using Java for to cover the above requirements.

-##This is a demo video For better understanding about the project.
+## This is a demo video for better understanding about the project.

 https://user-images.githubusercontent.com/86168078/232262085-e2a5f420-4c5a-4f04-958e-9c32eba63609.mp4